SOS598-RDM/deprecated-rdm-meet-R/meet_R.md

 <img src="meet_R-figure/unnamed-chunk-2-1.png" title="plot of chunk unnamed-chunk-2" alt="plot of chunk unnamed-chunk-2" style="display: block; margin: auto;" />

-<div class="footer" style=font-size:75%;">Attribution: http://tutorials.iq.<br/>harvard.edu/R/Rintro/Rintro.htm</div>
+<div class="footer" style=font-size:50%;">Attribution: http://tutorials.iq.harvard.edu/R/Rintro/Rintro.htm</div>

 the utility of R
 ========================================================

-- create this presentation
+- create this presentation?

 Whatever you are trying to do, you are probably not the first to try doing it R. Chances are that someone has already written a package for that.

 interacting with R
 ================================

-the classic approach was to run R in a console